 - 9. A screenshot and .pcap file are saved to an attached USB device.
-The monitor displays the name of the file and the path to the file on the USB device after it's complete. - 10.
+The monitor displays the name of the file and the path to the file on the USB device upon completion. - 10.
 Select OK to close the dialog box.